Metric¶

 The norm of the 4-vector

-in space-time.
-Uses the currently set values of the constantparameters
+veccomputed at the givenpointin space-time.
+Uses the currently set values of the constantparameters.- Parameters:

 point (Iterbale[float]) – 4-dimensional array of numbers representing the position in space-time at which to compute the norm of the 4-vector.